Menu Close

 Q.1.
 Where did God’s delay in answering David’s prayers drive him?
 How did this trial change him?
 Did David have a clear conscience before God? – (Ps.17:1-5)

 When our prayers are not answered as we would like them to be, this will do one of three things: (i) It can bring discouragement. (ii) It can turn people away from God. (iii) It can drive people closer to God.
 For David, it caused humble heart searching – You have tried my heart; You have visited me by night; You have tested me, and You find nothing (Ps.17:3).
-He checked his attitude and could say that his prayer was not from deceitful lips (Ps.17:1).
+He checked his attitude and could say that his prayer was not from deceitful lips (see Ps.17:1).
 It also increased his determination to please God, as he – purposed that my mouth will not transgress (Ps.17:3).
-He decided not to follow the paths of the ungodly (Ps.17:5).
+He was determined not to follow the paths of the ungodly (see Ps.17:5).

 Q.2.
 How did the Psalmist view God?
 What special request did he make?
 What were his enemies trying to do?
 What motivated David? – (Ps.17:6-15)

 David understood that prayer requests, as with any requests of himself as king, could be answered with a ‘Yes’, a ‘No’, or a ‘Later’.
-He was certain that God would hear and answer his prayers (Ps.17:6).
+He was certain that God would hear and answer his prayers (see Ps.17:6).
 He saw God as His Saviour – Wondrously show Your lovingkindness, O Saviour of those who take refuge at Your right hand from those who rise up against them (Ps.17:7).
 He made a personal request – Keep me as the apple of the eye; Hide me in the shadow of Your wings (Ps.17:8).
 He was speaking of the pupil of the eye, that we protect diligently.
-He described the disregard that his enemies showed for his life, as they lived in comfort (Ps.17:9-12).
-He asked God to deal with them, and to protect him (Ps.17:13-14).
+He described the disregard that his enemies showed for his life, as they lived in comfort (see Ps.17:9-12).
+He asked God to deal with them, and to protect him (see Ps.17:13-14).
 This trouble and opposition only drove David to be more devoted – As for me, I shall behold Your face in righteousness; I will be satisfied with Your likeness when I awake (Ps.17:15).
+Maintaining our relationship with the Lord through His written Word will make us more like the Living Word, the Lord Jesus.